 Increased productivity, safety and security in farming operations

-From modest smallholdings to mega-farms covering millions of acres, the agricultural industry feeds the world - and with the population projected to exceed 9.7 billion people by 2050, its importance will only continue to grow.
+From modest smallholdings to mega-farms covering millions of acres, the agricultural industry feeds the world—and with the population projected to exceed 9.7 billion by 2050, its importance will only continue to grow.

 Agriculture is the single largest employer globally, with 40% of the global population working in the industry.
-While the trend to consolidation in larger farms continues, the 500 million small, family farms worldwide still provide up to 80 percent of food consumed.
+While the trend to consolidation in larger farms continues, the 500 million small, family farms worldwide still provide up to 80 per cent of the food consumed.

-According to the Food and Agriculture Organization of the United Nations, food production will need to increase by 70 percent on 2007 levels to feed the larger population.
+According to the Food and Agriculture Organisation of the United Nations, food production will need to increase by 70 per cent from 2007 to feed the larger population.
 The additional challenge is to achieve that growth without a proportionate increase in greenhouse gas emissions.

 With the adoption of technology, automation and more stringent health and safety practices, farming has become more productive and safer.
 Still, it remains at its heart one of the most dangerous occupations undertaken by dedicated people, carrying out physically demanding work over long hours and in all weather conditions.